St. Francis Dam: Aftermath

-At the Coroner's Inquest, the leak that Tony Harnischfeger had spotted was cited as evidence that the dam was leaking on the day of the break, and that both the Bureau of Water Works and Supply and Mulholland were aware of it.
-Mulholland told the jury he had been at the dam the day of the break, due to the dam keeper's call, but neither he nor Van Norman had observed anything of concern, nor found any dangerous conditions.
+At the coroner's inquest, the leak that Harnischfeger had spotted was cited as evidence that the dam was leaking on the day of the break, and that both Mulholland and the Bureau of Water Works and Supply were aware of it.
+Mulholland told the jury he had been at the dam the day of the break due to the dam keeper's call, but neither he nor Van Norman had observed anything of concern, nor found any dangerous conditions.
 Mulholland further testified that leaks in dams, especially of the type and size of the St. Francis, were common.
 During the inquest Mulholland said, "This inquest is a very painful thing for me to have to attend but it is the occasion of it that is painful.
 The only ones I envy about this thing are the ones who are dead."
 In subsequent testimony, after answering a question he added, "Whether it is good or bad, don't blame anyone else, you just fasten it on me.
 If there was an error in human judgment, I was the human, I won't try to fasten it on anyone else."

-The Coroner's Inquest jury determined that one of the causative factors for the disaster lay in what they had termed as "an error in engineering judgment in determining the foundation at the St. Francis Dam site and deciding on the best type of dam to build there" and that "the responsibility for the error in engineering judgment rests upon the Bureau of Water Works and Supply, and the Chief Engineer thereof."
+The coroner's inquest jury determined that one of the causative factors for the disaster lay in what they had termed as "an error in engineering judgment in determining the foundation at the St. Francis Dam site and deciding on the best type of dam to build there" and that "the responsibility for the error in engineering judgment rests upon the Bureau of Water Works and Supply, and the Chief Engineer thereof."
 They cleared Mulholland as well as others of the Bureau of Water Works and Supply of any criminal culpability, since neither he nor anyone else at the time could have known of the instability of the rock formations on which the dam was built.
 The hearings also recommended that "the construction and operation of a great dam should never be left to the sole judgment of one man, no matter how eminent."

-Mulholland retired from the Bureau of Water Works and Supply December 1, 1928.
+Mulholland retired from the Bureau of Water Works and Supply on December 1, 1928.
 His assistant, Harvey Van Norman, succeeded him as chief engineer and general manager.
-Mulholland was retained as Chief Consulting Engineer, with an office, and received a salary of $500 a month.
+Mulholland was retained as chief consulting engineer, with an office, and received a salary of $500 a month.
 In later years, he retreated into a life of semi-isolation.
-He died in 1935, at the age of 79.
+Mulholland died in 1935, at the age of 79.